 Welcome to the Santorini Magic

 This Jewel of the Aegean Sea is in the southern Cyclades islands of Greece.
 It is a short flight from Athens.
-Santorini is precisely like those beautiful photos but even more incredible to the point it becomes surreal.
+Santorini is precisely like those beautiful photos but even more incredible, to the point that it becomes surreal.
 It is mind-blowingly breathtaking and sometimes difficult to wrap your head around.

 As you wander in awe, you keep asking yourself, how lucky am I to be here?
-People live here, and every day this is what they experience.
+People live here, and every day, this is what they experience.
 Are they in wonder all the time?
 As you stroll through cities like Oia in awe, you are confident it can’t get better, but it does.
 It is a place where you can completely lose track of time.

 What drew me to Greece